 While many disabilities are apparent to outside observers, many aren’t.
 Accessibility needs to cover both visible and invisible disabilities.
 Only then can you look at adapting your workplace to be more inclusive.
 30% of the workforce has a disability in one form or another – and the majority are keeping it a secret.

-Hidden disabilities can be physical – hearing loss, chronic pain, fatigue disorders, cerebral palsy, or fibromyalgia.
+Hidden disabilities can be physical – hearing loss, chronic pain, fatigue disorders, cerebral palsy, visual impairment, or fibromyalgia.
 They can be neurological – learning disabilities, autism spectrum disorders (ASD), Multiple Sclerosis (MS), epilepsy, and others.
 They can even be mental – depression, anxiety, ADHD, etc.

 2. Assess your immediate needs